AriFordsham/GHCWiki/commentary/g-so-c-multiple-instances.md

 ## Dependency resolution

 The dependency resolver currently comes up with an install plan.
 An install plan is similar to an environment.
 Like an environment it is a set of installed packages.
 But it may also contain configurations for packages that are not installed yet.
-Like and environment it needs to be consistent.
+Like an environment it needs to be consistent.

 "An installation plan is a set of packages that are going to be used together.
 It will consist of a mixture of installed packages and source packages along with their exact version dependencies." -- InstallPlan documentation